Trump’s new social media app, Truth Social, appears in App Store

 The most recent news release on the firm’s website is a statement from Trump — in the style of his old tweets — about the “Freedom Convoy” protests against pandemic restrictions in Canada and elsewhere.
 He opined in the Feb.
 4 statement that tech firms were targeting the protesters and that “TruthSocial is announcing today that we are welcoming the Freedom Convoy with open arms to communicate freely on TruthSocial when we launch — coming very soon!”

-Purported screenshots of the Truth Social beta site show a platform similar to Twitter’s, including “TRUTHS” and “Likes,” instead of tweets and likes.
+Purported screenshots of the Truth Social beta site show a platform similar to Twitter’s, including “Truths” and “Likes,” instead of tweets and likes.

 After he lost his online platform in the spring, Trump launched a blog called “From the Desk of Donald Trump.”
 But as The Washington Post and others reported, the site had low readership.